 Nidhi belonged to a group of people for whom; the smallest of incidences could trigger an anxiety attack.
 They worry about their child being late, they think the siren around the corner is surely headed to their home, or that the ringing of the phone in the middle of the night is a sure sign of someone’s bad news.
 So, what happens to Nidhi’s body and mind under such circumstances?

 Reactive or high-reactive people are more likely to be the anxious types.
 Their temperaments persist but their behaviour when under anxiety isn’t always persistent.
 Not every state of the brain sparks the same subjective experience.
-A hyper-aroused brain can be described by different people in different.
+A hyper-aroused brain can be described by different people in different ways.

 For example, Nidhi, when anxious about her performance at work, uses words like ‘alert’, whereas if she is worried about her niece, Naina being late from school, she uses the word ‘tense’.
 One has a positive ring to it whereas the other one has a negative connotation.
 It is the outcome of such positive and negative reactions in the brains which matters when suffering from anxiety.